dmast3r/Ambulance-Booking-Application-a-Taxi-Booking-App-or-an-Ola-Uber-Clone-for-Ambulances/README.md

 ### How to import this project:

-### Changes to be made to conver the app into a generic Taxi-Booking-App
+### Changes to be made to convert the app into a generic Taxi-Booking-App